 The new show premiered in the Southeast Asian region in November 2011 on Disney Junior.
 The CG animation show is based on a popular series of Australian books about a robot child's unflagging mission to experience fun while learning.

-The show's hero, Rob the Robot, is basically a mechanical stand-in for a four year old child.
+The show's hero, a robot named Rob, is basically a mechanical stand-in for a four year old child.
 Rob and his young space explorer friends TK, Ema, and Orbit go on thrilling and educational adventures as they travel from planet to planet in the Robot Galaxy.

 In each episode, Rob and his faithful crew are tasked with solving a problem.
 To do so they must take on a mission to visit a planet that can provide what they need to come up with the solution.
 So in one episode, the crew must find a musical instrument, and thus they go to the Band Planet.
 In another one, they have to learn how to tell time, and so they visit the Clock Planet.

-Fifty-two episodes of Rob the Robot, each running 11 minutes in length, are scheduled to be broadcast.
+Fifty-two episodes, each running 11 minutes in length, are scheduled to be broadcast.
 The show was originally commissioned by a Canadian company, TVO Kids.

 The first season of the animated series started airing in Canada last summer, and the second season is now under production.
-Rob the Robot is a co-production by One Animation of Singapore and Amberwood Entertainment of Ottawa, Canada.
+The show is a co-production by One Animation of Singapore and Amberwood Entertainment of Ottawa, Canada.

 One Animation is an independent 3D animation studio founded by Steven Read, who was a technical director for the CGI animated film "Happy Feet."